-In contrast, the seven Type B participants showed a different pattern in their use of brand and their familiarity with it.
+In contrast, the seven Type B participants showed a different pattern in their use of brand.
 Five mentioned brand for only two of the pages.
 Even when brand was mentioned, these participants never used brand as the sole category of information to form their ratings.
-Most Type B comments involved only a passing mention of brand, typically to say whether they did or did not recognize the brand depicted or connected to the site.
+Most Type B comments involved only a passing mention of brand, typically to say whether they recognized the brand depicted or connected to the site.